European Master in Health Economics and Management

 events

-Different from other master programmes, we offer additional events.
-Such as the Welcome Weekend at the start of the programme in Bologna where you will meet all students and staff.
-Furthermore, we organize the Summer School to provide you with all the information you need to start working on your thesis.
+Unlike other master’s programmes, we offer additional events.
+These include the Welcome Days at the beginning of the programme in Bologna, where you will meet all students and staff.
+Additionally, we organize the Summer School to equip you with all the information needed to start working on your thesis.

-Finally, we organize a Career Event to prepare you for the career opportunities.
-During this event you can expand your network as both academic staff and stakeholders are present.
+Finally, we organize a Career Event to prepare you for future career opportunities.
+During this event, you can expand your network as both academic staff and stakeholders will be present.

 Whom better to answer all your questions than our students and alumni?

-You will find their answers to the frequently asked questions in our video serie.
-It will instantly give you a good feel about the kind of fellow students you can expect in your EU-HEM journey.
+You can find their answers to frequently asked questions in our video series.
+This will give you a quick insight into the kind of fellow students you can expect on your EU-HEM journey.

 Frequently asked questions